kevgk/Leya/readme.md

 imp.server := "http://my-server.com/improv3d.php"

-; get a list with the names of users, where "level" is greater than 3 pros := imp.getWhere("users", "name", "level", ">", 3) msgbox %pros% are over level 3.
+; get an array with the names of users, where "level" is greater than 3 pros := imp.getWhere("users", "name", "level", ">", 3)

+; turn the array into a comma seperated string list := imp.join(pros, ", ")

+msgbox %list% are over level 3.
 ```

 ## Changelog